-Historic Sites of Manitoba: Friesen Housebarn Interpretive Centre (Neubergthal, RM of Rhineland)
+Historic Sites of Manitoba: Friesen Housebarn Interpretive Centre (Neubergthal, Municipality of Rhineland)

-Historic Sites of Manitoba: Hamm House (Neubergthal, RM of Rhineland)
+Historic Sites of Manitoba: Hamm House (Neubergthal, Municipality of Rhineland)

-Historic Sites of Manitoba: Herdsman's House (Neubergthal, RM of Rhineland)
+Historic Sites of Manitoba: Herdsman’s House (Neubergthal, Municipality of Rhineland)

 Historic Sites of Manitoba: Manitoba Plaques for Persons, Events and Sites of National Historic Significance